audreyyoeunan/audreyyoeunan.github.io/README.md

-# Link Tree Site
+# Keguri Links 🐸

-A beautiful, static link tree site hosted on GitHub Pages.
+A static link tree site hosted on GitHub Pages.

 ## How to Update Links

-Your girlfriend can easily update the links by editing the `public/data.json` file:
+You can easily update the links by editing the `public/data.json` file:

 ### 1. Edit the Profile
 Update the profile section in `public/data.json`: